-The start of GCSE courses in Year 10 is a milestone in the career of all Trent pupils and is an opportunity for our girls and boys to make some important informed choices about the future direction of their education.
+The start of GCSE courses in Year 10 is a milestone in the in addition to those that your child may opt for.
+With career of all Trent pupils and is an opportunity for our pupils to make some important informed choices about the future direction of their education.
 This booklet has been written by Heads of Academic Departments and is designed to give an overview of the subjects available next year and to explain the decision-making process.